yangr0/BlackPhish/README.md

 These are the only systems I've tested on

-- Ubuntu based systems
+- Any Debian/Ubuntu based OS

-- Kali Linux

 - Termux (Looking for someone to make it)